[QODBC-Desktop] Troubleshooting: Begin Session Failed. Error = 8004041d, 80040418, 8004041a, 80040430

-Please make sure ALL the applications with the name "FLEXquarters QODBC" has "Allow Access" option CHECKED/TICKED.
-If it is unchecked, please check it & apply changes by clicking "OK" button.
+Please make sure ALL the applications with the name "FLEXquarters QODBC" have the "Allow Access" option CHECKED/TICKED.
+If it is unchecked, please check it & apply changes by clicking the "OK" button.

 Keep QuickBooks running and in single user mode, try to connect with your application.

 If you are still facing the issue, please remove all the integrated applications in QuickBooks via QuickBooks -> Edit Menu -> Preferences -> Integrated Applications -> Company Preference Tab